Skip to main content Skip to secondary navigation

 Professor of the Practice, Change Leadership for Sustainability

-As Director of World Wildlife Fund’s (WWF) Pacific Marine Office, Novy collaborated with colleagues at Unilever and WWF to develop and launch the Marine Stewardship Council (MSC), a global partnership that uses third-party certification and eco-labeling to transform fisheries supply chains into sources of sustainable seafood with products now widely available in Walmart, Safeway, Target and other major retailers.
-As CEO of Washington STEM, Novy-Hildesley worked with Microsoft, Boeing, and the education community to bring business into the classroom and cultivate 21st century skills for underserved youth.
+As founding Director of World Wildlife Fund’s (WWF) Pacific Marine Office, Novy collaborated with colleagues in academia, industry, government, philanthropy and civil society to develop and launch the Marine Stewardship Council (MSC), a global partnership that uses third-party certification and eco-labeling to transform fisheries supply chains into sources of sustainable seafood.
+She innovated and directed the Community Fisheries Program, enabling small-scale and indigenous community fisheries to access certification and the associated financial and market benefits.
+Today, over 10% of global fisheries are certified and products are widely available in Walmart, Safeway, Target and other major retailers.

 Education